Reconstruction of Strings from their Substrings Spectrum: Reconstructing an Erroneous Multispectrum

 where inequality (a) holds for $n$ large enough.
-Hence, by choosing $C=\log(3)+1/(d-1)$ we get that the number of strings that are not $(L,d)$-substring distant is at most $2^{n-1}$, which accordingly implies that $S_n(L,d) \geq 2^{n-1}$. \end{IEEEproof}
+Hence, by choosing $C=\log(3)+1/(d-1)$ we get that the number of strings that are not $(L,d)$-substring distant is at most $2^{n-1}$, which accordingly implies that $\SubDistSize_n(L,d) \geq 2^{n-1}$. \end{IEEEproof}

-Our next result claims that the asymptotic rate of the set $\cS_n(L,d)$, when $L=\left\lceil a\log(n)\right\rceil$ and $a>1$, is 1.
-The proof follows the same structure as the one from~\cite{EliGabMedYaa19}, but we present it here for the completeness of the results in the paper. \begin{lemma} For fixed $d$, $a>1$, and $L=\left\lceil a\log (n) \right\rceil$, it holds that the asymptotic rate of the set $\cS_n(L,d)$ is 1. \end{lemma} \begin{IEEEproof} We will show that for any fixed $d$ and $a>1$,
+Our next result claims that the asymptotic rate of the set $\SubDistSet_n(L,d)$, when $L=\left\lceil a\log(n)\right\rceil$ and $a>1$, is 1.
+The proof follows the same outline as the proof presented in~\cite{EliGabMedYaa19IEEE} for $ L $-substring unique strings, and as the proof of Theorem~\ref{th:D}, and uses the asymmetric Lo\`asz local lemma as stated in Lemma~\ref{lem:lll}.
+We present the proof of this theorem here as well for the completeness of the results in the paper. \begin{theorem} For fixed $d$, $a>1$, and $L=\left\lceil a\log (n) \right\rceil$, it holds that the asymptotic rate of the set $\SubDistSet_n(L,d)$ is $ 1 $.
+That is,